CHOL – Community History On-Line

 Translated from Hebrew by Michael Belling

 Born in a Lithuanian shtetl in 1882 Levin describes with great perceptive detail, his early life becoming a Hebrew teacher and travelling widely in the Russian Empire.
-He arrived in South African in 1928.
+He arrived in South Africa in 1928.
 He was a pioneer in Jewish education, became the founding headmaster of Herzlia School in 1940, eight years originally proposing the idea.
 First published 1954, new translation published on the Kaplan Centre website 2019.
 (310 pp) 2023.03